Yes! An actively-converted HDMI Source to DisplayPort Monitor solution!

 - Colour: Black

 Hardware note: This converter relies on the capabilities of the attached hardware to provide feature support.
-To use Audio, Deep Colour, 3D or 4K features, your source device must support them also over HDMI.
+To use Audio, Deep Colour, or 3D features, your source device must support them also over HDMI.

 - Australia's leading retailer of AV cables and tech accessories